jungerm2/webservices/README-Template.md

 Most recent on top:

+- Add Home assistant service (and mosquitto broker) as well as link to octoprint in homer.

+- Tweak compose file to allow `pihole` to receive traffic.
+Add battery/power monitoring tasks.

 - Removed fabfile.helpers in favor of importing tasks via their namespace (i.e: `from fabfile import x` and doing `x.y` instead of `from fabfile.x import y`).

 - Fix precommit hooks, split fabfile.misc into misc and status.
 Make `Ombi` use host networking to help it find all Arrs.
 Refactor install tasks.